osl-incubator/artbox/docs/installation.md

 ## Stable release

-To install GGPEDIA Youtube, run this command in your terminal:
+To install ArtBox, run this command in your terminal:

 ```bash
 $ pip install artbox
 ```

-This is the preferred method to install GGPEDIA Youtube, as it will always install the most recent stable release.
+This is the preferred method to install ArtBox, as it will always install the most recent stable release.

 If you don't have [pip](https://pip.pypa.io) installed, this